portotype/decodeportugal.com/README.md

     - you will need everyting above for EU persons;
     - plus you have to appoint a tax representative who must live in Portugal.
 1. For Portuguese Companies, you need;
-    - an official deliberation stating the intent to invest in the new company;
+    - an official deliberation stating the intent to invest in the new company; You may be able to avoid this if a person registers the shares and then transfers the stake to a company.
     - the commercial register certificate.
 There's a PDF of it, but the 12 digit code is enough.
+    - email.
 1. For Foreign Companies, you need:
     - You need a entity identification number (NIPC).
 To get one, you need to contact the Register (RNPC for "Registo Nacional de Pessoas Colectivas") and give them the following info:
     - A Certificate of the Commercial Register of the country of registration;
     - The Articles of Association/ Articles of Incorporation of that country of registration.
     - All documents must have a certified translation to Portuguese.

-### The key elements to registering a company are the following.
+### Registering a company

 1. **Where to register your company**.
 There's 3 separate places to register a company.
     - Online: It has to be a laywer doing it.
 It costs 225€ as of 2022-11-23.
 The company will have standard articles, which you can customize later.